KULeuven-MICAS/snitch_cluster/docs/tutorial/csrman_design.md

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/26665295/97af01e6-fcb0-48f7-880c-8bfdb1166308)

-There is a **(2) `snax_csr_wrapper`** which is a wrapper to combine signals from the Chisel generated module.
-As you will see later in [Example CSR Generation](#example-csr-generation), the Chisel generated SNAX CSR Manager will have several unpacked signals.
-The purpose of the wrapper is to pack these signals and make it easier for connecting to other modules.
-More details about the wrappers are discussed in [Connecting the Shell](./connect_shell.md) section.
+There is a **(2) `snax_csr_wrapper`** which is a wrapper to combine signals from the Chisel-generated module.
+As you will see later in [Example CSR Generation](#example-csr-generation), the Chisel-generated SNAX CSR Manager will have several unpacked signals.
+The purpose of the wrapper is to pack these signals and make it easier to connect to other modules.
+Section [Connecting the Shell](./connect_shell.md) has more details about the wrappers.

 # CSR Manager Interfaces

-There are two sides of the CSR interfaces.
+There are two sides to the CSR interfaces.
 First is the **(3) Snitch core interface** that handles transactions between the CPU core and the CSR manager.
-You control this interfaces using RISCV CSR instructions.
+You control these interfaces using RISCV CSR instructions.
 This will be discussed in the [Programming Your Accelerator](./programming.md) section.

 There are two sets of channels, the request channel and the response channel.
 The request channel is where you specify a write or read request to the CSR manager.
-The response channel are the responses of the CSR manager to the Snitch core.
+The response channels are the responses of the CSR manager to the Snitch core.
 Both channels use the decoupled interface (valid-ready protocol).
-Each request and response signal channels are tagged with `req` and `rsp` in the table blow:
+Each request and response signal channels are tagged with `req` and `rsp` in the table below:

 |  signal name         |  channel type  | description                                  |
 | :------------------: | :------------: | :------------------------------------------: |